JetBrains/guide/site/java/tutorials/working-with-gradle/opening-a-gradle-project/index.md

 IntelliJ IDEA creates IntelliJ IDEA modules for each of the subprojects in this multi-project Gradle application.

-Each of these IntelliJ IDEA modules is a Gradle project in its own right, with its own `build.gradle` and its own tasks and dependencies.
+Each of these IntelliJ IDEA modules is a Gradle project in its own right, with its own `build.gradle.kts` and its own tasks and dependencies.
 If we open the _Gradle_ tool window, we can see the top level tasks for the whole project, and the tasks and dependencies for each of the subprojects, or modules.
-These may be different, since they reflect what's configured in each module's `build.gradle` file.
+These may be different, since they reflect what's configured in each module's `build.gradle.kts` file.

 ![Gradle tool window](./gradle-tool-window.png)